 Choosing Ethical Shoes and Trainers

 Which shoes and trainers brands are the most ethical and sustainable?
-For the answer, see our Ethical Shoes and Trainers Ratings Table to compare brands’ ethical scores.
+For the answer, see our Ethical Shoes and Trainers comparison table to compare brands’ ethical scores.

 Why is it so difficult to find ethical shoes in the UK?

-Let’s face it.
-Everyone loves a new pair of shoes.
-There’s no feeling quite like walking down the street in fresh-out-the-box trainers.
-But when purchasing a new pair of shoes, it is important to consider the broader social and environmental impact of the companies behind the products.
-Consider buying ethical shoes or brands who make vegan trainers so you can enjoy your new footwear with a clear conscience.
-This is our guide to buying from ethical shoes brands…
+When purchasing a new pair of shoes, it is important to consider the broader social and environmental impact of the companies behind the products.
+Consider buying ethical footwear UK consumers can trust, or brands who make vegan trainers, so you can enjoy your new footwear with a clear conscience.
+This is our guide to buying from ethical shoe brands.
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for ethical fashion choices.

 Our latest independent research found that many of the leading UK shoe retailers are involved in many ethical issues.
 Several leading shoe brands have been marked down in our Human Rights category for multiple criticisms of their treatment of workers.

-Nike, which receives a very poor score of 34 and appears in the bottom of our Ethical Shoes and Trainers Ratings Table, is one of the worst offenders.
+Nike, which receives a very poor score of 34 and appears in the bottom of our Ethical Shoes and Trainers comparison table, is one of the worst offenders.
 Nike has been criticised on numerous occasions for abusing the human rights of its supply chain workers.
 Knowing this, can we still justify purchasing from them?

 In 2019, The Clean Clothes Campaign published its ‘Tailored Wages’ report, which assessed 32 leading clothing brands on their progress in introducing a living wage for factory workers.
 Nike received the lowest possible grade in the report, which indicates that the company produced no evidence that any of its workers were receiving a living wage.
+The UK Government’s Modern Slavery Act requires larger companies to report on supply chain transparency — yet many major shoe brands still fall short of even this basic standard.
+Fashion Revolution, the UK NGO that campaigns for greater transparency in fashion supply chains, publishes an annual Fashion Transparency Index that reveals how little most major shoe and clothing brands disclose about their supply chains — a sobering read for any ethical consumer.
 To see which other brands score poorly for their human rights records, look for companies in our table that have received a bottom rating under Human Rights.
+For a full breakdown of our rating methodology, visit our How We Rate page.

 Kangaroo leather in shoes

 Additionally, Animal Welfare remains a critical issue for many shoe and trainer brands.
 We were disappointed to see how many brands are still selling products made from kangaroo leather, also known as k-leather.
-Whilst many companies have pledged to only use leather made from by-products of the meat industry, PETA states that kangaroos are often killed just for their skin!
+Whilst many companies have pledged to only use leather made from by-products of the meat industry, PETA states that kangaroos are often killed just for their skin.
+The IUCN notes that some kangaroo species face increasing pressure from commercial hunting, making the use of k-leather a significant conservation concern as well as an animal welfare issue.

 The way forward: Buy vegan trainers and ethical shoes

-Despite the persistent ethical issues within the shoes and trainers sector, there are many innovative companies offering excellent alternatives, such as ethical shoes made from sustainable materials and even vegan trainers!
-Our Ethical Shoes & Trainers Ratings Table includes a number of brands selling ethical shoes that adhere to high standards of sustainability, animal welfare, and human rights.
+Despite the persistent ethical issues within the shoes and trainers sector, there are many innovative companies offering excellent alternatives, such as ethical shoes made from sustainable materials and even vegan trainers.
+Our Ethical Shoes & Trainers comparison table includes a number of brands selling ethical shoes that adhere to high standards of sustainability, animal welfare, and human rights.
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have been independently verified to meet our ethical benchmark — find out more about the benefits of Ethical Accreditation.

-If you are looking for vegan trainers, there are several brands available.
-Companies that sell vegan trainers include Ethletic, and Veja.
-And the best news is… there are many, many more!
-Check out Will’s Vegan Store, B_Boheme and Vegetarian Shoes to see other Cruelty-Free trainer and shoe options.
+If you are looking for sustainable trainers UK consumers can trust, there are several brands available.
+Companies that sell vegan trainers include Ethletic and Veja.
+There are many more options too — check out Will’s Vegan Store, B_Boheme and Vegetarian Shoes to see other cruelty-free trainer and shoe options.
 By opting for vegan trainers you can be reassured that your purchase is not supporting animal cruelty.

 What happens to old shoes?

-Quantis, a sustainability consultancy group, states that trainers alone account for 1.4% of global carbon emissions.
-That doesn’t even include other types of shoe!
+Quantis, a sustainability consultancy group, states that trainers alone account for 1.4% of global carbon emissions — and that doesn’t even include other types of shoe.

 A key factor in the high carbon footprint of shoes is the materials typically used in the manufacturing process — the industry remains over-reliant on plastics for making its products.
 As many shoes are made with a range of different plastics fused together, they are extremely difficult to recycle.

 Unfortunately, this means that many old shoes end up being dumped into the ocean or sent to landfill, where the plastics will remain for hundreds of years.
-According to Vivobarefoot (a shoe brand ranked as ‘good’ in our Ethical Shoes & Trainers Ratings Table) an estimated 22 billion pairs of shoes go into landfill every year!
+Vivobarefoot estimates that an estimated 22 billion pairs of shoes go into landfill every year.

 Additionally, the shoe manufacturing process often comes with an array of human rights issues.
 Many companies that scored poorly within our research have been criticised for poor treatment of workers within their supply chains.
-Factory workers, particularly those living outside of the European Union, are regularly paid below the living wage, and are subjected to long working hours under inhumane conditions.
+Factory workers, particularly those in low-income countries, are regularly paid below the living wage, and are subjected to long working hours under inhumane conditions.

 Do I really need that new pair of shoes?

-No excuses now.
-As ever, The Good Shopping Guide always recommends buying new only where strictly necessary.
-Can you buy second hand, get your shoes repaired, or do you already have a good pair of trainers hidden away in the back of your wardrobe?
+As ever, The GOOD Shopping Guide always recommends buying new only where strictly necessary.
+Can you buy second-hand shoes, get your shoes repaired, or do you already have a good pair of trainers hidden away in the back of your wardrobe?
 If your shoes are really beyond repair, then we recommend buying from ethical UK shoe brands or vegan shoes.
+The Society of Master Shoe Repairers maintains a directory of professional cobblers across the UK — getting your shoes repaired rather than replaced is one of the most sustainable choices you can make as a consumer.
+Some ethical shoe brands are also beginning to offer take-back and recycling schemes: Vivobarefoot, for instance, accepts old shoes for recycling, while Will’s Vegan Store produces fully biodegradable trainers whose uppers are made from Tencel, derived from wood, and whose soles are made from biodegradable bioplastic.
+Choosing brands that design for end-of-life from the outset is one of the most forward-thinking ethical choices a consumer can make.

-See our Ethical Shoes and Trainers Ratings Table to compare brands.
+See our Ethical Shoes and Trainers comparison table to compare brands

-The most popular shoe and trainer brands are all represented on our tables.
-The Good Shopping Guide has conducted in-depth research on every single one.
+The GOOD Shopping Guide has conducted in-depth research on every brand in our comparison tables.
 Click on any brand name to see further ethics and sustainability details about your favourite shoe and trainer brand.

 Ethletic, Will’s Vegan Store, B-Boheme, Vegetarian Shoes, Veja, TOMS, Vivobarefoot, Allbirds, Loake, Office, Dune, Rocket Dog, Camper, Puma, Dr Martens, Havaianas, Russell & Bromley, ASICS, Hush Puppies, New Balance, Salomon, adidas, LK Bennett, Mizuno, Fila, Merrell, Saucony, Timberland, Ugg, Umbro, VANS, Birkenstock, Clarks, Converse, Nike, Church’s, Reebok and Nine West.